xptsp/squid-privoxy/README.md

 # squid-privoxy

 A docker image with Squid and Privoxy based on Alpine Linux.
 Now it has Squid as well for caching and modifying requests.

 As soon as you have several devices connected to your network and accessing Internet (TV, computers, tablets and smartphones), you're better off running a proxy to access the Internet.
-One proxy or 2 proxies cascaded ?
+One proxy or 2 proxies cascaded?
 - A filtering proxy will protect you from unwanted ads
 - A filtering proxy will speed up your Internet browser, because you will no longer require to add an blockAds extention in any of the browsers of your devices and computers.
 - A cache proxy will speed up your Internet surfing by caching all latest used objects and load only what is necessary.

-# Squid settings
+# Launching Container:

 Docker compose file for this container:
 ```